Report card for Heirarchical Correlation Mapping on Human SEA-AD benchmark

 The accuracy of cell type mapping using the Hierarchical approximate nearest neighbor (HANN) algorithm was evaluated against the SEA-AD human MTG benchmark.

-was able to achieve strong accuracy at all resolution of the human MTG taxonomy containing donor-specific batch effects.
+In summary, Heirarchical Correlation Mapping was able to achieve strong accuracy at all resolution of the human MTG taxonomy containing donor-specific batch effects.

 - Summary:

-are log(CPM) normalized expression values of marker genes. - Hierarchy was encoded by Class, Subclass, Supertype.
+- Hierarchy was encoded by Class, Subclass, Supertype.

-values were derived via bootstraping.
+- Confidencevalues were derived via bootstraping.

 - Inputs